-Layer 3 Routing is a process used to determine the path data packets take across a network based on their IP addresses.
-It works by examining the destination IP address of each packet and using routing tables to decide the best route to forward the packet.
-This method is crucial in the telecom and network management industry as it ensures efficient and reliable data transmission across complex networks.
+Layer 3 Routing is the process of determining the path data packets take across a network based on their IP addresses.
+It works by using routing tables and protocols to direct packets from the source to the destination through various network nodes.
+This is crucial in the telecom and network management industry as it ensures efficient and reliable data transmission, optimizing network performance and connectivity.

 Key Protocols in Layer 3 Routing